Nifty June futures trades at premium

-Reliance Industries (RIL), Infosys and HDFC Bank were the top traded futures contracts on the NSE.The Nifty June 2022 futures closed at 15,838.05, a premium of 6 points compared with the Nifty's closing of 15,832.05 in the cash market.
+Infosys, Reliance Industries (RIL) and HDFC Bank were the top traded futures contracts on the NSE.The Nifty June 2022 futures closed at 15,859.00, a premium of 8.80 points compared with the Nifty's closing of 15,850.20 in the cash market.

 The June 2022 F&O contracts will expire on 30 June 2022.